RiptideNetworking/Riptide/Docs/manual/updates/guides/update-to-v2.md

 ## Logic and Behavior Changes

-- The <code><a href="xref:Riptide.Client.Disconnected">Client.Disconnected</a></code> event is now invoked any time the client disconnects—including when <code><a href="xref:Riptide.Client.Disconnect*">Client.Disconnect</a></code> is called—instead of only when the disconnection is caused by something outside the client (such as server shutdown, connection failure, etc).
+- The <code><xref:Riptide.Client.Disconnected?displayProperty=nameWithType></code> event is now invoked any time the client disconnects—including when <code><xref:Riptide.Client.Disconnect*?displayProperty=nameWithType></code> is called—instead of only when the disconnection is caused by something outside the client (such as server shutdown, connection failure, etc).
 - The default maximum message payload size has been reduced to 1225 bytes (from 1247 bytes) to ensure messages are smaller than the [MTU](https://en.wikipedia.org/wiki/Maximum_transmission_unit).
 If you were sending messages which were close to the old size limit, those messages may exceed the new maximum and cause errors.

 ## Renames and Replacements